IMAPS-toolbox/OIMAPS/README.md

 On completion of the survey, the public service owners receive tailored feedback and recommendations on how to further improve their service in terms of organisational interoperability.

-You may check and test the current Beta version of OIMAPS (OIMAPS v1.0.0) at the EU survey portal:https://ec.europa.eu/eusurvey/runner/OIMAPS_v_1_0_0.
+You may check and test the current version of OIMAPS (OIMAPS v1.0.0) at the EU survey portal:https://ec.europa.eu/eusurvey/runner/SIMAPS_v_1_0_0.

 For more information, please visit the OIMAPS Joinup page here: https://joinup.ec.europa.eu/collection/imaps-interoperability-maturity-assessment-public-service/solution/oimaps/about.